AdamKyle/flare/resources/info/combat/section-1.md

 In theory, Prophets could go glass cannon and use damage spells, but you would need to balance the CHR with the INT to not only do enough damage but also heal enough.

-When determining if a caster can hit, we use the casters focus (25% of) + their casting accuracy against the enemy&#39;s dodge.
+When determining if a caster can hit, we use the casters focus (25% of) + their casting accuracy against the enemy's dodge.

 Class skills (damage) have a chance to twice here for casters and vampires.
 Once for the spell damage and once for the healing spell.

 Prophets Double Heal and Heretics Double Cast can both fire assuming you follow the class skill rules, when using this attack.

-When casting it&#39;s your spells, we also fire off affixes, rings and artifacts.
+When casting your spells, we also fire off affixes, rings and artifacts.

 **Best For:** Heretics